stub22/gravax/gravax_web/axLam_docs/axLamTypes.md

     * only Strings may be used as map keys in AxLam-Core.
     * This restriction ensures that data translation to/from JSON is trivial

 5) Primitive value types, inheriting from AnyRef.
-All values are "boxed".
+All values are 'boxed'.

   * String
   * java.lang.Char, java.lang,Boolean